ruby/www.ruby-lang.org/en/news/_posts/2016-02-24-support-plan-of-ruby-2-0-0-and-2-1.md

 After the release, we will end the normal maintenance phase of 2.1, and start the security maintenance phase of it.
 This means that after the release of 2.1.9 we will never backport any bug fixes to 2.1 except security fixes.

-We recommend that you start planning to upgrate to Ruby 2.3 or 2.2.
+We recommend that you start planning to upgrade to Ruby 2.3 or 2.2.

 By the way, we are also planning to release Ruby 2.1.10 just after releasing 2.1.9.
 This is not a bug fix release nor a security fix release.